Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/flex-app-ciba.md

         return new SigningCredentials(key, SecurityAlgorithms.HmacSha256);
     }
 ```
-The **opIssuer** value in this context is the issuer value from our discovery endpoint
+The **opIssuer** value in this context is the issuer value from our discovery endpoint.

 We can construct the parameters to the request object in the following way:
 ```